Manslaughter Charge For Dallas Police Officer Who Killed A Man In His Own Apartment

 "Right now, there are more questions than answers," Dallas Police Chief U. Renee Hall said at a news conference about the shooting.

-"Jean wasn't the first person shot by Guyger," member station KERA reports in Dallas.
+"Jean wasn't the first person shot by Guyger," KERA reports.
 "She shot another man, Uvaldo Perez, in May 2017, while she was on duty.
 She was not charged."

-Police initially treated the incident as an officer-involved shooting.
 "However," Hall said, "as we continued this investigation it became clear that we were dealing with what appears to be a much different and very unique situation."

 The police chief said a blood sample was drawn to test for drugs and alcohol, without providing further details, and noted that the Texas Rangers had been called in to take over the case.